Cesare Balbo: Biography

 Reluctantly, and with frequent endeavours to obtain some appointment, he gave himself up to literature as the only means left him to influence the destinies of his country.
 The great object of his labours was to help in securing the independence of Italy from foreign control.
-Of true Italian unity he had no expectation and no desire, but he was devoted to the house of Savoy, which he foresaw was destined to change the fate of Italy.
+Of true Italian unity, he had no expectation and no desire, but he was devoted to the house of Savoy, which he foresaw was destined to change the fate of Italy.
 A confederation of separate states, not under the supremacy of the pope like Gioberti, but led by Piedmont, was the genuine ideal of Balbo.
 But Gioberti, in his Primato, seemed to him to neglect the first essential of independence, which he accordingly inculcated in his "Speranze or Hopes of Italy", in which he suggests that Austria should seek compensation in the Balkans for the inevitable loss of her Italian provinces.
 Balbo believed that the papacy could become an enemy of a large, united Italy (as it did, indeed, become for many years).
 Preparation, banter military and moral, alertness and patience were his constant theme.

 He did not desire revolution, but reform; and thus he became the leader of a moderate party, and the steady opponent not only of despotism but of democracy.
-At last in 1848 his hopes were to some extent satisfied by the constitution granted by the king, known as the Statuto albertino.
-He was appointed a member of the commission on the electoral law, and became first constitutional prime minister of Piedmont, but only held office a few months.
+At last in 1848 his hopes were to some extent satisfied by the constitution granted by the king, known as the Statuto Albertino.
+He was appointed a member of the commission on the electoral law, and became the first constitutional prime minister of Piedmont, but only held office a few months.
 With the ministry of d’Azeglio, which soon after came to power, he was on friendly terms, and his pen continued the active defence of his political principles till his death on 3 June 1853.
 He published Quattro Novelle in 1829; Storia d’Italia sotto i Barbari in 1830; Vita di Dante, 1839; Meditazioni Storiche, 1842—1845; Le Speranze d’Italia, 1844; Pensieri sulla Storia d’Italia, 1858; Della Monarchia rappresentativa in Italia (Florence, 1857).